The Employment Law Review: Norway

 It is not required to translate any employment documents into Norwegian, nor into the employee's native language.
 Nevertheless, the employer should ensure that the employment documents are written in a language the employee understands.

 In undertakings that regularly employ at least 50 employees, the employer is obliged to provide information concerning issues of importance for the employees' working conditions and consult employee representatives about these issues.
 The WEA also includes several provisions on information and consultation with employee representatives irrespective of the size of the undertaking, including with respect to potential workforce reductions involving 10 or more employees, and transfers of business.

 The aforementioned undertakings are also obliged to have a working environment committee, with the aim of establishing a fully satisfactory working environment.

-The Public Limited Liability Companies Act also contains rules on gender representation.
+The Public Limited Liability Companies Act also contains rules regarding gender representation on boards of directors.

 i Requirements for registration

 The processing of personal data concerning employees must comply with the Personal Data Act.
-An employer is not required to register with the data protection authority or any other government body, but it must identify the information being processed concerning employees, and keep an overview of personal data on employees.
+An employer is not required to register with the data protection authority or any other government body, but it must identify the information being processed concerning employees, and keep an overview of employees' personal data.
 Employees must be informed of what personal data the employer is processing.
-An employer is not allowed to process employees' personal data if it is not necessary to achieve a legitimate purpose.
+An employer is not allowed to process any personal data of employees that is not necessary to achieve a legitimate purpose.
 Further, an employer must take all necessary measures to protect employees' personal data against unauthorised access and ensure that employees are sufficiently aware of the relevant data protection obligations.